No MCMC for me: Amortized sampling for fast and stable training of energy-based models: Variational Maximum Likelihood

 where $q$ is a distribution and $H(q) = -\E_{q(x)}[\log q(x)]$ denotes its entropy~\footnote{For continuous spaces, this would be the differential entropy, but we simply use entropy here for brevity.} (see the Appendix~\ref{app:dual_der} for the derivation).
 Plugging this into our original maximum likelihood statement we obtain:

 which gives us an alternative method for training EBMs.
 We introduce an auxiliary sampler $q_\phi$ which we train online to optimize the inner-loop of Equation \ref{eq:dual_likelihood}.
-This objective was used for EBM training in \citet{kumar2019maximum} and in \citet{dai2019exponential} (motivated by Fenchel Duality~\citep{wainwright2008graphical}). \citet{dai2019exponential} propose to use a sampler which is inspired by MCMC sampling from $p_\theta(x)$ and whose entropy can be computed exactly.
+This objective was used for EBM training in \citet{kumar2019maximum, abbasnejad2019generative, dai2017calibrating}, \citet{dai2019exponential} (motivated by Fenchel Duality~\citep{wainwright2008graphical}). \citet{abbasnejad2019generative} use an implicit generative model and \citet{dai2019exponential} propose to use a sampler which is inspired by MCMC sampling from $p_\theta(x)$ and whose entropy can be computed exactly.

 Below we describe our approach which utilizes the same objective with a simpler sampler and a new approach to encourage high entropy.
+We note that when training $p_\theta(x)$ and $q(x)$ online together, the inner maximization will not be fully optimized.
+This leads our training objective for $p_\theta(x)$ to be an \emph{upper} bound on $\log p_\theta(x)$.
+In Section \ref{sec:likelihood} we explore the impact of this fact and find that the bound is tight enough to train models that achieve high likelihood on high-dimensional data.